lippard661/reportnew/README.md

 on the lines beginning with my %GIDHash and my %EGIDHash to insert "grep { $_ != 4294967295 }" immediately before "split(\s/," in each line, as the problem is that setgid in perl 5.34.1 ends up putting a -1 into $GID and $EGID (which is 4294967295 as an unsigned 32-bit integer).

+A sample macOS PLIST for /Library/LaunchDaemons is supplied for running as root with privilege separation; it can also run as an unprivileged user if the only intent is to use it for process accounting log monitoring.
+(Use "launchctl load -w /Library/LaunchDaemons/org.discord.reportnew.plist" and it will run every 30 minutes.)

 Multiple hosts can be supported with a single config file using either
    hosts: <hostname-list>
 to identify sections applicable to a set of space-separated hosts, or alternatively,